jpacio89/papers/README.md

 This license inherits from license CC BY-NC-ND 4.0 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 In the following text, there will be additional rules.
-Any conflicting rules/statements with inherited license shall be discarded and the new rules shall be used.
+Any previous conflicting rules/statements must be discarded and the new rules must be used.

 For your information, the following text has regular expressions in it.
 To identify a regular expression, it will be wrapped by the following non space character " (quote character)